ashhhlynn/final-marketplace-api/README.md

 > Check out the <a href="https://seedlink.netlify.app/">live</a> and <a href="https://vimeo.com/863265175/f85d25b2e3">video</a> demos or the <a href="https://github.com/ashhhlynn/final-marketplace-frontend">front end</a> repo.

 ## Features
-- Create accounts and sign in
+- Register and sign in via BCrypt, JWT, and localStorage
 - View product index and sort by price and alphabetical order
 - Add and remove items from a shopping cart
-- Ability to add and remove items at checkout, and place orders powered through Stripe API
+- Ability to add and remove items at checkout, and place orders secured through Stripe API
 - Edit account information from both user profile and checkout
-- View history of their orders and created products marked as active and sold with ability to edit and delete
+- View history of order invoices
+- View, edit, and delete created products marked as active and sold

 ## Media
 ### Home